Port Aransas Fishing Calendar: What’s Biting Month by Month

 Trip LengthTarget SpeciesWho It Fits

-4 hours (bay or jetty)Redfish, trout, flounder, sheepshead, black drumFamilies, first-timers, anglers with limited time
+4 hours (bay or jetty)Redfish, trout, flounder, sheepshead, black drumFamilies, first-timers, limited time

-8 hours (near- or offshore)King mackerel, cobia, tarpon, state-water snapperGroups easing into offshore fishing, mixed skill levels
+6-8 hours (nearshore)King mackerel, cobia, tarpon, state-water snapperGroups easing into offshore fishing, mixed skill levels

 8 hours (offshore)Federal snapper (when open), mahi-mahi, kingsFull-day anglers ready for structure fishing